envelope-zero/docs/content/en/docs/Reference/api/_index.md

 - `id` (string): The UUID of the object.
 - `links` (object): A map of related resources.
   - `self` (string): The full URL of the resource itself.

+## Content transformations

+The following transformations will be applied to resources before they are saved:

+- All string fields will have whitespace at the beginning and the end of the string trimmed away.
+For example, if you set an envelope name as `   Test Envelope   `, it will be saved as `Test Envelope`.